 Your tax bill could potentially be lowered if you opt to pursue a college degree.
 There are education-related expenditures that are eligible for a tax break.

-The break is almost equal to 30 percent of the cost of the home improvement project that leads to greater efficiency.
+For more upgrades and improvements, you can take a tax break equal to a maximum of 30% of the cost of the project.
 The claim applies to both primary and secondary residences.

 These are just a few of the things you can do to reduce your tax bill for next year.
 If you want to find more hacks, you may want to consult a tax advisor.